markmclaren/uPortal-start-helm/README.md

 Uses a very slightly modified version of [uPortal-start](https://github.com/markmclaren/uPortal-start/tree/kubernetes_proofofconcept).
 The modified version defaults to including support for accessing MariaDB and adds a new Docker image with some addition tools used to debug database and networking in Kubernetes.

+The PORTAL_HOME environment variable and config files are set via a Kubernetes ConfigMap.
+Also the Docker image command line is detemined by the Helm chart values.yaml.

 > This is my first Helm chart - so I'm sure there is room for improvement.